fer-delcid/core-code-from-scratch-readme/Week 1/README.md

 6. Result <-- A * Bit
 7. PRINT "USD " + A + " = " + "BTC " + Result
 8. END

+## 4. Your date of birth in the matrix?
+### Description
+Your team has just seen the movie "Matrix" and you have been asked, how the number of your year of birth would be written in binary.
+You must learn how to translate your date of birth into binary and show your team.
+(Do not use a webpage or a tool to convert your date of birth)

+### Solution
+1. START
+2.

+## 5. MIPS exercises
+### a.
+Create a program that adds any two given numbers provided by the user
+Solution:

+    .data
+	            number1: .asciiz "\nType the first number: "
+              number2: .asciiz "\nType the second number: "
+              result_message: .asciiz "\nResult: "
+    .text
+	        main:
+              li $v0, 4
+              la $a0, number1
+              syscall

+              li $v0, 5
+              syscall

+              move $t0, $v0

+              li $v0, 4
+              la $a0, number2
+              syscall

+              li $v0, 5
+              syscall

+              move $t1, $v0

+              li $v0, 1
+              move $a0, $t0
+              syscall

+              add $t2, $t0, $t1

+              li $v0, 4
+              la $a0 result_message
+              syscall

+              li $v0, 1
+              move $a0, $t2
+              syscall

+### b.
+Create a program that displays your name
+    .data
+        name: .asciiz "\nFernando\n"
+    .text
+        main:
+              li $v0, 4
+              la $a0, name
+              syscall